attenditechnology/attendi-android/README.md

 AttendiMicrophone(
     // We can use some general Compose modifiers here, such as `padding`, but some like
     // `size` won't work.
-In general, check first whether `MicrophoneModifier` has a parameter
+In general, check first whether `AttendiMicrophone` has a parameter
     // to change the aspect of the microphone that you want to change. modifier = Modifier
         .border(1.dp, pinkColor, RoundedCornerShape(percent = 50))
         .background(Color.White),
-    // Change aspects of the microphone's appearance, such as size and color,
+    // Change the microphone's size
+    size = 64.dp,
-    // using the `microphoneModifier` parameter
+    // Change the microphone's color
-    microphoneModifier = MicrophoneModifier(size = 64.dp, color = pinkColor),
+    colors = AttendiMicrophoneDefaults.colors(baseColor = myColor),
+    // Or do this if you need more control over the microphone's colors
+    // colors = AttendiMicrophoneDefaults.colors(
+    //     inactiveBackgroundColor = myColor,
+    //     inactiveForegroundColor = Color.White,
+    //     activeBackgroundColor = myColor,
+    //     activeForegroundColor = Color.White,
+    // ),
     // Add plugins if necessary.
 These extend the functionality of the microphone component. plugins = listOf(
         AttendiErrorPlugin(),